How to Tell If Your Cold is Actually a Sinus Infection

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Rhinologist Troy Woodard, MD, describes these illnesses and shares four questions you should ask yourself to decide which you have.
-He also offers tips for treating your symptoms.
+Rhinologist Troy Woodard, MD, describes these illnesses and shares four questions you should ask yourself to decide which you have, plus tips for treating your symptoms.

 A cold is a virus at work in your upper respiratory system (nose, mouth, throat and lungs).
-Adults typically get between two and four colds per year, Dr. Woodard says.
-You might have a cold if you have these symptoms:
+Typically, adults get between two and four colds per year with symptoms like:

 Colds can progress to become sinus infections, but not all sinus infections are viral.
-Bacteria and even allergies also can cause sinus infections, says Dr. Woodard.
+Bacteria and even allergies also can cause sinus infections.

 “A sinus infection occurs when the sinus lining becomes inflamed, preventing the sinuses from draining,” he says.
 “The trapped mucous becomes a breeding ground for bacteria, which can lead to a sinus infection.”

-Since colds and sinus infections share similar symptoms, knowing which one you have is tricky.
-Dr. Woodard suggests that you consider these questions:
+When it comes to the battle between a sinus infection vs. cold, knowing which one you have is tricky.
+Dr. Woodard suggests that you consider these questions to tell the difference between the two:

 1. How long have you had symptoms?
 Cold symptoms typically peak after three to five days and then improve over the next week.
 A sinus infection can stick around longer, though.
 If you have a runny nose, stuffy nose or sinus pressure that lasts for more than 10 days, suspect an infection.